AidinYazdi/PythonANNFromScratch/README.md

 The ANN can approximate any function given enough training data and time

-The ANN can also save its data
+The ANN can also save and read its data

-To write the inputs and outputs to the .csv files, run one of the function<num>.py to set the correct data into the .csv files
+This branch of the ANN will be specified to work on the handwritten digits problem

+Since the handwritten digits problem has binary inputs and outputs, this branch of the ANN will retain the sigmoid activation function